-2) Stockholm is seen as one the safer cities in the world and as a solo female traveller, I was comfortable during my week there.
-It’s also said to be safe for people of colour, but it’s quite possible you’ll experience incidents of racism.
+2) Stockholm is seen as one the safer cities in the world and as a solo female traveler, I was comfortable during my week there.
+It’s also said to be safe for people of color, but it’s quite possible you’ll experience incidents of racism.

-3) If you like travelling through Europe’s Nordic countries, give some of my other posts a read:
+3) If you like traveling through Europe’s Nordic countries, give some of my other posts a read:

-- Travel To Iceland And See Gullfoss Waterfall In Winter – See photos of one of Iceland’s most popular tourist attractions, the 32-metre-high Gullfoss Waterfall, in winter.
+- Travel To Iceland And See Gullfoss Waterfall In Winter – See photos of one of Iceland’s most popular tourist attractions, the 32-meter-high Gullfoss Waterfall, in winter.